qsadikot1/Volatility-Estimator/README.md

-# Volatility Estimation and Risk Dynamics in US Equity Markets
+# Volatility Estimation and Risk Dynamics in US Equity Markets project
 **By Qasim Sadikot**

 ---